v3nv4ns3s/Diamorphine/README.md

 - Source: https://github.com/m0nad/Diamorphine

+Todo and ideas
+--

+1 - Test the sys_read hook compatibility across different kernels 2 - Implement boot persistence
+3 - Implement persistence via DNS lookups, something like making a query to a domain defined in the diamorphine.h every hour, decoding the response hostname field and executing it.
+I honestly don't even know if it's possible to do this using LKM, but I'll figure a cool way to do this I hope.
+4 - Implement a way of hiding UDP/TCP connections
+5 - Something pretty freaking cool would be hooking the SSHD auth_password function and exfiltrating the credentials via DNS, again, I don't even know if this is possible to do using LKM, but I'll try.
+6 - Chkrootkit bypass

 Configure
 --

-For file content tampering, modify diamorphine.h `HIDETAGIN` and `HIDETAGOUT`, all content from the HIDETAGIN to the HIDETAGOUT will be hidden.
+For file content tampering, modify diamorphine.h `HIDETAGIN` and `HIDETAGOUT`, all content inside those tags (including the tags itself) will be hidden.

 ```
 #define HIDETAGIN "<viajano>"